 Did you realize that in some areas, indoor air can be 12 times more polluted than outdoor air?
 It makes sense when you think about it.
 There is a wide range of toxic chemicals in households today, some more obvious than others.

 Although you can take measures to minimize them, there are some prevalent chemicals in the home that aren’t easy to eliminate including formaldehyde.
 This highly volatile organic compound is released in low levels by home furnishings, some flooring, as well as building products.
-High levels of formaldehyde can potentially cause cancer and has been proven to trigger allergic reactions and asthma attacks.
+High levels of formaldehyde can potentially cause cancer and have been proven to trigger allergic reactions and asthma attacks.
 Formaldehyde is a common component of particle board furniture, cabinets and can be emitted by flooring glues, paints, repellent finishes applied to clothing and upholstery, natural gas stoves and more.
 The good news is that you can help reduce indoor air pollution (including formaldehyde) with common houseplants.

 Research carried out by the American Society for Horticultural Science tested a variety of ornamental indoor plants to determine their ability to remove toxic VOCs from indoor air.
 The study determined that simply bringing a few common plants into your home can significantly improve indoor air quality.